Generic eigenstate preparation via measurement-based purification: Introduction

-Frequent quantum measurements over a noncommutative operator with respect to the Hamiltonian could freeze the measured quantum system at an eigenstate by affecting in an asymptotic way the system dynamics, known as quantum Zeno effect~\cite{ZenoParadox}.
+Frequent quantum measurements over a noncommutative operator with respect to the Hamiltonian could freeze the measured quantum system at an eigenstate by asymptotically affecting the system dynamics, known as the quantum Zeno effect~\cite{ZenoParadox}.
 When the measurement operator becomes parametric dependent, the measured system could be steered to a target state from either a pure state~\cite{AharonovZeno,NonselectiveAharonovZeno} or a mixed state~\cite{MeasurementEvolution,NonselectiveMeasurementEvolution} through a finite number of measurements with nonvanishing measurement intervals.
-As the dimension of the system becomes larger, however, it is more difficult to implement direct measurements on the system.
-Alternatively, quantum engineering could be investigated through indirect measurements on an ancillary system.
+As the dimension of the system becomes larger, however, it is more difficult to perform direct measurements on the system.
+Quantum engineering could be alternatively realized through indirect measurements on an ancillary system.
 In general, a projective measurement or postselection on the ancillary system gives rise to a positive operator-valued measure (POVM) on the interested system~\cite{MeasurementCharging,Naimark}, which can be navigated to a target state with a finite probability~\cite{MeasurementPurification}.
 The indirect measurement method has a wide range of applications associated with state purification, such as cooling a resonator to its ground state~\cite{MeasurementCooling,MeasurementCoolingPRL,ExternalLevelCooling,ExpOneModeCooling,HeraldedControlMotion}, enhancing the bath spin polarization~\cite{SpinBathState,Polarization}, and charging a quantum battery~\cite{NonselevtiveCharging,MeasurementCharging}.
 Nevertheless, the purification of the system with repeated measurements on the ancillary system is under certain constraints, e.g., the target states cannot be arbitrarily chosen~\cite{MeasurementPurification}, the target system is required to be nondegenerate~\cite{MeasurementEigensolver}, and all the system eigenstates have to be connected directly or indirectly through given transitions~\cite{MeasurementSteering}.
-It is then desired to find a generic scheme capable of distilling a degenerate or nondegenerate system from an arbitrary mixed state into an eigenstate with a limited number of ancillary systems.
+It is then desired to find a generic scheme capable of distilling a degenerate or nondegenerate system into an eigenstate with a limited number of ancillary systems.